-The Social World of the Poligrafi and their Role in the Circulation of Disinformation, Obscenity and Slander in Sixteenth-Century Italy
+The Social World of the Poligrafi and the Culture of Political Communication in Sixteenth-Century Italy

 Supervisors: Prof David Parrott and Dr Miles Pattenden

-I am a DPhil candidate at New College, Oxford.
-I study the cultural, intellectual, and literary history of early modern Europe, with a particular focus on Italy.
-My interests are the history of communication, (dis)information, and censorship; popular political participation, public opinion, and the ‘public sphere’; the history of obscenity and sexuality; technology studies; the history of political thought; historiography, from the late medieval period to the present; and the application(s) of social and political theory to the study of the Renaissance and the early modern world.
+I am a DPhil candidate in History at New College.
+I study the social, cultural, intellectual, and literary history of early modern Europe, with a particular focus on Italy.
+My main interests are the history of communication, (dis)information, and censorship; humanism and the questione della lingua; the social role of writers, artists, and intellectuals (broadly conceived); political thought, public opinion, and political life; the history of obscenity and sexuality; historiography, from the late medieval period to the present; and the application(s) of social and political theory to the study of the Renaissance and the early modern world.

-In 2018, I co-organised the conference 'Beyond Truth: Fiction and (Dis)information in the Early Modern World', which took place from 17-18 September at New College, Oxford.
-For more information, please see our website: oxdisinfo.wordpress.com.
+In 2018, I co-organised the conference 'Beyond Truth: Fiction and (Dis)information in the Early Modern World' at New College, Oxford.
+For more information about the conference, please visit oxdisinfo.wordpress.com.